rumpl/whitespace/README.md

 Whitespace is an esoteric imperative stack-based language made by two guys who had too much time on their hands.

-Here I am trying to write a whitespace interpreter in javascript.
+This is an implementation of the language in javascript.

 All the programs in `ws` should work fine.